Wakaba2/World-Renderer/README.md

 ![gif](https://i.imgur.com/H9lEztq.png)

 # Changelog
+v1.5.1
+Added a procedure to get a render distance
+Added a procedure to set up dimensions with constant lights.
+Added a support for MCreator 2024.1 - Forge 1.19.2

 v1.5.0
-Added an event trigger "Render shapes" for rendering shapes like triangles and quads etc.
+Added an event trigger "Render shapes" to render shapes like triangles and quads etc.
-Added an event trigger "Render models" for rendering blocks, items, and entities
+Added an event trigger "Render models" to render blocks, items, and entities
 Added a procedure for block rendering
 Added a procedure for item rendering
 Improved procedure lists